top of page

 Ina.jpg

 Take a walk at night.
-Walk so silently that the bottoms of your feet become ears. - Pauline Oliveros
+Walk so silently that the bottoms of your feet become ears.- Pauline Oliveros

-One of her curatorial projects is the well received tome, 100 Norwegian Photographers, published by Hatje Cantz, which was launched at Fotografie Forum Frankfurt and exhibited at the Norwegian Pavilion The dream we carry at the Frankfurt Book fair in October 2019.
+Extending beyond her individual artistic creations, Otzko actively works as an independent curator, advisor, and art consultant for both private and public sectors.
+A notable curatorial achievement is the highly acclaimed publication, 100 Norwegian Photographers, published by Hatje Cantz.
+This significant work was launched at Fotografie Forum Frankfurt and subsequently exhibited at the Norwegian Pavilion, titled "The dream we carry," during the Frankfurt Book Fair in October 2019.

-ABH is a non-profit artist initiative organising and producing site-specific exhibitions and projects.
+Ina Otzko is the initiator, co-founder, and director of the artist collective ArtBase Helgeland 66N / ABH (established in 2005).
+ABH's significant contributions to the arts and culture of the Alstahaug municipality were recognized with the municipality's cultural prize in October 2022.
+ABH is a non-profit artist initiative organizing and producing site-specific exhibitions and projects.
 ABH is promoting projects, which challenges boundaries and critical discussion concerning development of rural places and spaces in the north and how it may affect the local environment in a long-term perspective.
 ABH aspire cross boarder projects that explore new ways of active participation aiming to connect people, places and spaces for artistic, cultural and critical exchange and expansion beyond what is already known.

-The Norwegian Photographic Fund (Nofofo) 2023-2026, board member
+The Norwegian Photographic Fund (NOFOFO) 2023-2026, board member

 The Norwegian Photographic fund is a fund for allocating collective assets to artists who live and work in Norway and whom uses photography and other camera-based forms of expression.
 Nofofo assess funds from Biblioteksvederlaget, Visningsvederlaget, Kopinor and Norwaco and the assets are managed by a board of four people with one deputy member.
 The board is elected by the General Assembly of Forbundet Frie Fotografer (The Norwegian Association of Fine Art Photographers - FFF).
 The fund's secretary is the administration at FFF.